arrahman0/KDRAMA-STATISTIC-REPORT-/README.md

 This was done in the college for the data analysis project and also frontend project.

-This one was created using #tml and #css
+This one was created using #html and #css

 the html is used to build the skeleton of the code and